Liner Local Coordinates

 1.0 Introduction

-In this tutorial, we introduce the liner local coordinate tool in RS3.
-This tool allows users to define local coordinate systems for groups of liners to better analyze the displacements, axial forces, shear forces and bending moments.
+In this tutorial, we introduce the Liner local coordinates tool in RS3.
+This tool allows users to define local coordinate systems for groups of liners to better analyse the displacements, axial forces, shear forces and bending moments.

 The image below shows the RS3 model of the rock/soil with tunnel excavation.